 Consolidate.
 Choose a federal program, rather than a bank, to merge your loans.
 Not only does the government offer the lowest rates, but it won't sell your loan for a higher price, as banks can do, says Minardo.
 (The best site for these programs is Direct Loan Servicing.)
 Pick a plan with the lowest monthly payment, she advises — you can always pay more than the minimum, and you can change the payment plan later if you want to.

 Work it off.
 Consider whittling down your loan through one of the many federal programs that will help you pay back your loan in exchange for serving underserved populations.
 The largest is the Health Resources and Services Administration's National Health Service Corps, which provides health care to underserved and rural populations.
 By agreeing to two years of service, licensed psychologists receive up to $50,000 in loan repayments, in addition to a salary.
 Psychologists also qualify for loan repayment by working 20 hours a week for four years as part of a new pilot program set up by the corps (PDF, 492KB).
 What's more, the entire National Health Service Corps program received a large funding boost with the 2009 federal stimulus package, making it an attractive option for greater numbers of early career psychologists, says Nina G. Levitt, EdD, associate executive director of APA's Education Government Relations Office.
 Similar programs are available through the U.S. departments of Education, Veterans Affairs, Defense, and Health and Human Services, including the Indian Health Service, the Army Reserve and the Federal Bureau of Prisons.
 Research-oriented loan repayment programs are available through the National Institutes of Health.
-For more information on these programs, search for "loan replacement."

 Fear #4: Will I earn enough?